coolrandomstuff/Its-Time-Joke-Program/README.md

 # Its TIme
  THIS IS MALWARE!
-DONT FRIKIN RUN THIS IF YOU DON'T KNOW WHAT YOU ARE DOING!
+DONT RUN THIS IF YOU DON'T KNOW WHAT YOU ARE DOING!

 This is a cool program I coded in my spare time.
 It is meant to annoy the user as much as possible with dead  memes and  l o u d.
 It has many payloads, doing many dumb things like rickrolling you, to just a shaky window.